\( \definecolor{colordef}{RGB}{249,49,84} \definecolor{colorprop}{RGB}{18,102,241} \)

 Exercise

-Your soccer practice starts at the time shown on this clock.
-What time is it in 24-hour format?
+Your soccer practice starts at the time shown.
+What is this time in 24-hour format?

 afternoon